MERWIN RICHARD

 Introduction

-This article discusses the offenses by Officers of Companies in Liquidation and the discipline set down under Section 336 of the Companies Act, 2013.
-This section ensures that the liquidation pattern of the association moves along true to form, and the directors don't forestall the cycle in that frame of mind by committing offenses and not giving a genuine image of the resources of the organization.
+This article discusses the offences by Officers of Companies in Liquidation and the discipline set down under Section 336 of the Companies Act, 2013.
+This section ensures that the liquidation pattern of the association moves along true to form, and the directors don’t forestall the cycle in that frame of mind by committing offences and not giving a genuine image of the resources of the organization.

 Analysis of the Section

-Section 336 of the act, 2013 provides that if any past or present officer commits any offense as stated in clauses (a) to (i), would be subject to penal provisions as provided in sub-section (2) of section 336.
-The offenses described in clauses (a) to (i) have been summarized below:
+- Section 336 of the act, 2013 provides that if any past or present officer commits any offence as stated in clauses (a) to (i), would be subject to penal provisions as provided in sub-section (2) of section 336.
+The offences described in clauses (a) to (i) have been summarized below:

-Under the Companies Act, 2013, if any person receives any property which is pawned, pledged, or disposed of by the officers of Companies which amounts to an offense, then such person should be given Punishment according to the rules prescribed under the Section 336(2) of the Act.
-The Punishment to the person receiving property from the Officers of Companies who committed an offense is as follows:
+- Under the Companies Act, 2013, if any person receives any property which is pawned, pledged, or disposed of by the officers of Companies which amounts to an offence, then such person should be given Punishment according to the rules prescribed under the Section 336(2) of the Act.
+The Punishment to the person receiving property from the Officers of Companies who committed an offence is as follows:

 Amendment of Section 336